vivvienne/MuirDetHist/pages/vol1_ch02.md

 and that, then, *one* being the number which is less by one than the number of unknowns, he makes those terms different in sign which have only *one* factor in common.

 The contributions, therefore, which Leibnitz here makes to algebra may be looked upon as three in number:—

 1. A *new notation*, numerical in character and appearance, for individual members of an arranged group of magnitudes; the two members which constitute the notation being like the Cartesian co-ordinates of a point in that they denote any one of the said magnitudes by indicating its position in the group. (<span style='font-variant: small-caps'>i</span>.)
 2. A rule for *forming the terms* of the expression which equated to zero is the result of eliminating the unknowns from a set of simple equations. (<span style='font-variant: small-caps'>ii</span>.)
 3. A rule for *determining the signs* of the terms in the said result. (<span style='font-variant: small-caps'>iii<span>.)

 The last of these is manifestly the least satisfactory.
 In the first place, part of it is awkwardly stated.
 Making those terms different in sign *which have only as many factors alike as is indicated by the number which is less by one than the number of unknown quantities* is exactly the same as making those terms different in sign *which have only two factors different*.
 Secondly, in form it is very unpractical.
 The only methodical way of putting it in use is to select a term and make it positive; then seek out a second term, having all its factors except two the same as those of the first term, and make this second term negative; then seek out a third term, having all its factors except two the same as those of the second term, and make this third term positive; and so on.

 Although there is evidence that Leibnitz continued, in his analytical work, to use his new notation for the coefficients of an equation (see Letters xi., xii., xiii. of the said correspondence), and that he thought highly of it (see Letter viii. "chez moi c’est une des meilleures ouvertures en Analyse"), it does not appear that by using it in connection with sets of linear equations, or by any other means, he went further on the way towards the subject with which we are concerned.
-Moreover, it must be: remembered that the little he did effect had no influence on succeeding workers.
+Moreover, it must be remembered that the little he did effect had no influence on succeeding workers.
 So far as is known, the passage above quoted from his correspondence with De L'Hospital was not published until 1850.
 Even for some little time after the date of Gerhardt's publication it escaped observation, Lejeune Dirichlet being the first to note its historical importance.
 It is true that during his own lifetime, Leibnitz's *use of numbers in place of letters* was made known to the world in the *Acta Eruditorum* of Leipzig for the year 1700 (*Responsio ad Dn.
 Nic.
 Fatii Duillerii imputationes*, pp. 189-208); but the particular application of the new symbols which brings them into connection with determinants was not there given.

 In a subsequent volume of *Leibnizens mathematische Schriften*,—the third volume of the second Abtheilung,—published at Halle in 1863, the following equivalent of the above 'théorème général' appears (pp. 5-6):—